saurabhsingh3786/Capstone-Project--Play-Store-App-Review-Analysis/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## 📋Problem Statements
-1. What are the top categories on Play Store?
-2. Are majority of the apps Paid or Free?
-3. How importance is the rating of the application?
-4. Which categories from the audience should the app be based on?
-5. Which category has the most no. of installations?
+1. Which category has highest share of app in market?
-6. How does the count of apps varies by Genres?
-7. How does the last update has an effect on the rating?
-8. How are ratings affected when the app is a paid one?
-9. How are reviews and ratings co-related?
-10. Lets us discuss the sentiment subjectivity.
+2. What is distribution of Apps rating?
+3. Which content Rating has highest count?
+4. Which Genres have most number of apps?
+5. What are the sentiments of people towards apps?
+6. Is there any Correlation between App Size and ratings?
+7. How is price trending across some categories?
-11. Is subjectivity and polarity proportional to each other?
+8. Is subjectivity and polarity proportional to each other?
-12. What is the percentage of review sentiments?
-13. How is sentiment polarity varying for paid and free apps?
-14. How Content Rating affect over the App?
-15. Does Last Update date has an effects on rating?
-16. Distribution of App update over the Year.
-17. Distribution of Paid and Free app updated over the Month.
+9. What are top 10 downloaded apps based on reviews and what's difference between their rating & reviews?
+10.Is there any corelation between Rating,Size,Installs,Reviews and Price?
+11.Is there any corelation between all quantitative value in both datasets?

 ********************************************************************************************************************************************************************
 ## 📔 **What is Exploratory Data Analysis?**